derangedhk417/MicroscopeControl/README.md

 python -m pip install https://github.com/kivy/kivy/archive/master.zip
 ```
 **Note:**
 Sometimes kivy doesn't automatically install all of its dependencies correctly.
-If you run into an error when running one of the GUI applications in this repo, run the following.
+If you run into an error when running one of the GUI applications in this repo, run the following. **Use an Admin Prompt**

 ```
 python -m pip install docutils pygments pypiwin32 kivy_deps.sdl2==0.1.* kivy_deps.glew==0.1.*